gabrielemariotti/cardslib/doc/MIGRATE.md

 ## Breaking changes

 The library 2.x introduces some breaking changes in your code.
-You can fix these issue following this guide:
+You can fix these issues following this guide:

 * if you are using the `getCardView()` you have to change your code using a cast to `CardView`.
 Now this code returns the `CommonCardView` interface.
 ``` java